 Next up is Capay Valley Vineyards, which is open Saturday and Sunday from 12 to 5pm.
 And if you see the “give us a call to open the door” sign, do give them a call, you’ll be glad you did.
 Their Sparkling Tempranillo alone is something to toast to – it starts like a bubbly and ends like a glass of red.
 Okay, by now you’re probably needing a little sustenance, so head over to Seka Hills.
 Their tasting room is located inside a 14,000 square-foot olive mill and offers tours and tastings of their award-winning extra virgin olive oils, their honey, beef jerky, seasoned nuts and wine, of course.

 Last on our list for day one, is Turkovich Family Wines tasting room located in Historic Downtown Winters.
 They have over 20 varietals of red, white and sparkling, along with cheese tastings.
 On Thursdays through Saturdays, they are also open till 9pm and offer food plates and wine by the glass, bottle or flight.
+Also around the corner is Berryessa Gap Vineyards downtown tasting room where you can sample award-winning wines.
+Check their website calendar for food and music events that happen throughout the year.
 And if you didn’t get too loaded up on cheese, mosey on over to Buckhorn Steakhouse on Main Street.
 Joe the Butcher has been with this family-owned operation for over 37 years and this place is widely known for their beef, lamb and fresh fish.

 If you didn’t make it through all of yesterday’s wineries, don’t fear, you can always catch up today.
 Be sure to grab a cup of joe first and a pastry at Mishkas Coffee & Tea Lab – a friendly and cozy public meeting place that takes its cues from the old cafes of Europe.
 Their Pastry Chef, Alison, creates delicious baked goods on site every morning.
-Or if you’re looking for a bigger breakfast, try Cindy’s Restaurant and order the sweet potato pancakes.
 Then head to Zia’s Delicatessen to grab a bag lunch to go.
 Choose from a sandwich, salad, chips and dessert!
 All three places are located in Davis and on the way to our next winery – Bogle.

 Bogle Vineyards is a popular spot which features exclusive reserve selection of wines only available in their Clarksburg Tasting Room.
 Their picnic grounds are also a great place to enjoy your bag lunch before and after you enjoy your tastings.
 Bogle has a variety of events throughout the year and it’s worth checking out their schedule to see if any hit during your timeframe.
 There are also a few other vineyards and wineries in the area by appointment only, if you want to maximize your time in Clarksburg.